mattleibow/DeviceRunners/README.md

    <path/to/output>/xunit-test-ios-simulator-64-<YYYYMMDD>_<HHMMSS>.xml
    ```

-To build and test the app at the path `sample/SampleMauiApp/SampleMauiApp.csproj` and get the test output at the path `artifacts`:
+To build and test the app at the path `sample/SampleMauiApp/SampleMauiApp.csproj` and get the test output at the path `artifacts` on my ARM64 Apple Silicon laptop:

 ```
 dotnet build sample/SampleMauiApp/SampleMauiApp.csproj \